ropensci/roweb3/content/blog/2022-08-26-ropensci-news-digest-august-2022/index.md

     * Or talk to [Nick Tierney](/author/nicholas-tierney/) and others about how to get started.

 Find out about more [events](/events).

+### New pkgcheck check for undocumented return values

+Our [pkgcheck checks](https://docs.ropensci.org/pkgcheck) now include an additional check that all functions have documented return values.
+This check is [run on all new CRAN submissions](https://github.com/DavisVaughan/extrachecks), yet is not currently implemented on any other standard check systems (including R CMD check).
+Checking your packages with pkgcheck will now catch any functions which do not document return values, like in [the report on this recent submission](https://github.com/ropensci/software-review/issues/554#issuecomment-1224053977).
+All current checks are also listed in [a new vignette](https://docs.ropensci.org/pkgcheck/articles/list-checks.html).

 ## Software :package: